 Waking up, taking a cocktail of medication and going on with our days has become completely normal in today’s society.
 We are inundated with medications, anti-anxiety pills, anti-depressants; and mood stabilisers can be found in kitchen cabinets across the world.
 It is the norm…

 Ultimately it has become ‘normal’ to be miserable.
 We are conditioned to look at the ‘bad’ in our lives and brush aside the good.
 I find myself doing it constantly.
-(Depression and mental disorder is obviously another matter all together.
-I’m talking about self indulgent sadness – think emo culture.)
+(Depression and mental disorder is obviously another matter altogether.
+I’m talking about self-indulgent sadness – think emo culture.)

 Depression: A Crutch

-After much self-analysing I suspect my behaviour bounces back to being self indulgent because I am so accustomed to darkness, and comfortable within my own self-hate.
+After much self-analysing, I suspect my behaviour bounces back to being self-indulgent because I am so accustomed to the darkness and comfortable within my own self-hate.
 With this in mind, when happiness does creep into my life I wait for it to get ripped out from under me.
 So before the heartbreak can even so much as come within an inch of me – I manifest the hurt so that it doesn’t take me by surprise.